PARICALCITOL- paricalcitol injection, solution

 Clinical studies of paricalcitol injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-Overdosage of Paricalcitol Injection may lead to hypercalcemia, hypercalciuria, hyperphosphatemia, and over suppression of PTH resulting in adynamic bone disease. [see Warnings and Precautions (5.1, 5.4)].
+Overdosage of Paricalcitol Injection may lead to hypercalcemia, hypercalciuria, and hyperphosphatemia. [see Warnings and Precautions (5.1)].

-The treatment of acute overdosage should consist of supportive measures, discontinuation of drug administration and supplemental calcium, institution of a low calcium diet.
-Serum calcium levels should be measured until normocalcemia ensues.
-When serum calcium levels have returned to within normal limits, Paricalcitol Injection may be reinitiated at a lower dose.
+The treatment of acute overdosage should consist of supportive measures and discontinuation of drug administration.
+Serum calcium levels should be measured until normal.

 Paricalcitol is not significantly removed by dialysis.